adammharris/unofficial-gospel-library-mcp/README.md

 # Unofficial Gospel Library MCP Server

-An MCP (Model Context Protocol) server for accessing scriptures and resources from the Gospel Library of The Church of Jesus Christ of Latter-day Saints.
+An MCP (Model Context Protocol) server for accessing scriptures from the Gospel Library of The Church of Jesus Christ of Latter-day Saints.

 ## Features

-- **Get Scripture**: Retrieve specific verses or entire chapters from any scripture collection
+- **Get Scripture Text**: Retrieve specific verses or entire chapters from any book of scripture.
-- **Search Scriptures**: Search for text within Gospel Library scriptures
-- **List Books**: Get a list of available books in any scripture collection
-- **Multi-language Support**: Access scriptures in different languages (default: English)
+- **Get Book Info**: Get information about a book of scripture, including the number of chapters and verses in each chapter.

 ## Installation